 Jacob deGrom took the majors by storm in his first season, immediately making Jacob deGrom rookie cards a hot hobby commodity.
-Now a seasoned star for the New York Mets, he has continued his success over the years, adding the NL Cy Young Award in 2018.
+Now a seasoned star for the New York Mets, he has continued his success over the years, adding the NL Cy Young Award in back-to-back seasons (2018 and 2019).

 Bucking the modern trend, deGrom didn't have any major league cards until after his debut.
 Because he officially began his MLB career in mid-May 2014, deGrom missed the cut for the majority of 2014 releases despite winning the NL Rookie of the Year Award.